How A Reader’s Digest Became The Hinge Moment

 The Hinge connects who we are with who we become.

 I knew early on that Sport Psychology would become my chosen path in life, so I applied to Temple University’s graduate school, although I never really applied myself in undergrad until my junior year, I was a hinge candidate at best.

 If it weren’t for my grandmother supplying me with Reader’s Digest subscriptions as a teenager, I would not have been accepted into Temple University’s graduate program, nor met my wife, nor continued on to Graduate work at The University of Tennessee, nor caddied on the PGA Tour, or work with so many gifted athletes.
-My story and this story would have been different.
-Things happened in my life for a reason.
+I wouldn’t have written a book titled: The Hinge: The Importance of Mental Toughness either.

 Who or what have been hinges in your life?
 Share your Hinge moment here.

 Dr. Rob Bell is a Sport Psychology Coach.
 His company DRB & Associates is based in Indianapolis.
 Some clients have included: Indy Eleven, University of Notre Dame, Marriott, and Walgreens.
 Check out all the mental toughness books.

 Please check out the podcast 15 Minutes of Mental Toughness as we interview expert athletes and coaches about Mental Strength and their Hinge Moment.